 How to dispute a fine or infringement

-Brisbane City Council issues infringement notices (PINs) for various offences such as illegal parking, animal breaches and littering.
-If you believe your fine/infringement should be withdrawn, you can request Council to review it.
+Brisbane City Council issues infringement notices (fines) for various offences such as illegal parking, animal and local law or state legislative breaches.
+If you believe your fine should be withdrawn, you can request Council to review it.

 Council has a three stage dispute process: